Jrue Holiday to launch a social justice fund with the rest of his 2020 NBA salary

 The 30-year-old guard announced this week that he'll use the remainder of his salary from the 2019-2020 season to launch a social justice fund alongside his wife, former US women's national soccer team player Lauren Holiday.

-In fact, Jrue said it was her idea.
+In fact, Jrue said, it was her idea.

 "My wife just one night was like, 'I really feel like you should pledge the rest of your salary.'
 Once she said that it was kind of like, 'Man, woman, you're a genius," Holiday told ESPN, adding "[it's] a great idea.
 Because we want to make an impact."

-The Jrue and Lauren Holiday Social Justice Impact Fund will be dedicated to balancing out socioeconomic inequalities across communities in Los Angeles, New Orleans, and Indianapolis, the two said in a statement posted online.
+The Jrue and Lauren Holiday Social Justice Impact Fund will be dedicated to balancing out socioeconomic inequalities across communities in Los Angeles, New Orleans and Indianapolis, the two said in a statement posted online.

 "This gift is a part of a long-term mission of ours to create more sustainable solutions that help uplift and empower Black and Brown communities, both economically and socially," the pair said.

-3-Point Shot: LA, New Orleans, Indianapolis
+3-point shot: LA, New Orleans, Indianapolis

-The Holidays met while the two were athletes at UCLA.
+The Holidays met while they were athletes at UCLA.

-Jrue has spent seven of his 11 seasons in New Orleans with the Pelicans, while his brothers Justin and Aaron are both members of the Indiana Pacers.
+Jrue has spent seven of his 11 seasons in New Orleans with the Pelicans, while his brothers Justin and Aaron are members of the Indiana Pacers.
 Lauren, meanwhile, hails from Indianapolis, solidifying the couple's commitment to those specific communities.

 "I just feel like it's the perfect opportunity to pick those three cities that mean a lot to us and try to better those cities," Jrue said.

-The Pelican star's remaining game checks could amount to as much as $5.3 million, they said, with the bulk of the money dedicated to Black-owned businesses, nonprofits, and citywide initiatives in LA and Compton, Indianapolis, and New Orleans.
+The Pelicans star's remaining game checks could amount to as much as $5.3 million, they said, with the bulk of the money dedicated to Black-owned businesses, nonprofits and citywide initiatives in LA and Compton, Indianapolis and New Orleans.

-Meanwhile, $1 million will be distributed amongst Black-owned businesses across 10 other US cities, and $500,000 is dedicated to colleges and universities, including HBCU's, the duo said on the website, noting they are officially accepting applications.
+Meanwhile, $1 million will be distributed among Black-owned businesses across 10 other US cities, and $500,000 is dedicated to colleges and universities, including HBCUs, the duo said on the website, noting they are officially accepting applications.

 "I've been so blessed to make this money and play basketball and still have a job, but there's people out there who need support and support from us," said Jrue.
 "We know a couple of things that are important are time and money, and right now, we have both."